-Confession: I’ve worked really hard to build my blog since March 2011, and today I’m sharing numbers.
-After a year and a half of consistently publishing a new post weekly, my blog now averages 300-400 total page views on Tuesdays, the day after I post.
-My all-time high to date: 512 total page views the day I pulled the trigger on Rob Guthrie’s Top 10 Things I’ve learned as an Indie Author.
-The rest of the week, total website page views average 150-250.
-It varies, but right now I have 560 email blog subscribers.
-Thanks to each and every one of you!
+Confession: I worked hard to build my blog.
+After years of consistently publishing a new post weekly, my blog averaged 1000 – 1200 total page views on Tuesdays, the day after I posted.
+(My all-time high to date: 1700 total page views in a single day.)
+The rest of the week, total website page views average 700-900+.

 In this and upcoming posts, I’m going to share what I’ve learned about building a blog, as well as what I need to learn.
 One thing I know for sure is that it’s better for bloggers to build an email subscriber list and not encourage RSS feed followers.
 (Read this post to understand RSS.)
 Why?
 Because with an email list, you can use Mailchimp or another vendor to engage with readers – even promote them – and sparingly share blog updates and information about book launches or promotions that will help drive traffic to your site.

 In this post I’ll share the first five of:

 Ten Tips To Increase Blog Traffic And Gain Subscribers

 1. Post evergreen content that people want to read